eberlitz/eberlitz.github.io/_posts/2015-09-18-data-wrangle-openstreetmaps-data.markdown

 ## Section 1: Problems Encountered in the Map

+### Street Abbreviations

 After running the audit script from lesson 6 against my chosen area I realized that I should change the regular expression to find the first word of the street name, and not the last.
 That's because the language in this map area is Portuguese.
 After that it was possible to list all sorts of unusual streets.
 Looking at the names and street types I discovered that there are some abbreviated names.
-So I modified the `shape_element` function to correct these abbreviations.
-Basically all instances were corrected from "Av" or "Av." to "Avenida", which is the Portuguese for "Avenue" and also "R." to "Rua", which means "Street".
+So I modified the *shape_element* function to correct these abbreviations.
+Basically all instances were corrected from **"Av"** or **"Av."** to **"Avenida"**, which is the Portuguese for **"Avenue"** and also **"R."** to **"Rua"**, which means **"Street"**.

+### Incorrect Postal Codes

+After listing all map postcodes using the script `print_postcodes.py` I have found that almost all of them follow the postal code format `00000-000` but some of them were in the wrong format as you can see in the sample below:

+    ...
+    90030-010
+    93216-120
+    93510-310 ÔÇÄ
+    90230091
+    92500-000
+    92410350
+    92020-970
+    ...

+So using regular expressions I manage to correct these postal codes to the correct format by replacing the original value by the first 5 digits followed by "-” and the others 3 digit.
-After that the osm.json file was generated and imported into a MongoDB collection using the following command:
+After that the **osm.json** file was generated and imported into a MongoDB collection using the following command:

     > mongoimport -d poa -c poa --file porto-alegre_brazil.osm.json

-I also noticed that the osm data extracted with the *mapzen metro extracts* tool contains other cities besides the chosen one.
+I also noticed that the osm data extracted with the mapzen metro extracts tool contains other cities besides the chosen one.
 In fact that's because this tool extracts all the data within a box.
-So it was found nodes and ways of other cities around Porto Alegre while executind the MongoDB queries.
+So it was found nodes and ways of other cities around Porto Alegre while executing the MongoDB queries.

 ## Section 2: Data Overview